Asia: Abrahamic

 Islam, which originated in the Hejaz located in modern-day Saudi Arabia, is the second largest and most widely-spread religion in Asia with at least 1 billion Muslims constituting around 23.8% of the total population of Asia.
 With 12.7% of the world Muslim population, the country currently with the largest Muslim population in the world is Indonesia, followed by Pakistan (11.5%), India (10%), Bangladesh, Iran and Turkey.
 Mecca, Medina and Jerusalem are the three holiest cities for Islam in all the world.
 The Hajj and Umrah attract large numbers of Muslim devotees from all over the world to Mecca and Medina.
-Iran is the largest Shi'a country.
+Iran is the largest Shia country.

-The Druze Faith or Druzism originated in Western Asia, is a monotheistic religion based on the teachings of figures like Hamza ibn-'Ali ibn-Ahmad and Al-Hakim bi-Amr Allah, and Greek philosophers such as Plato and Aristotle.
-The number of Druze people worldwide is around one million, with about 45% to 50% live in Syria, 35% to 40% live in Lebanon, and less than 10% live in Israel, with recently there has been a growing Druze diaspora.
+The Druze originated in West Asia, is a monotheistic religion based on the teachings of figures like Hamza ibn Ali and al-Hakim bi-Amr Allah, and Greek philosophers such as Plato and Aristotle.
+The number of Druze people worldwide is around one million.
+Around 45–50% live in Syria, 35% to 40% live in Lebanon, and less than 10% live in Israel.
+Recently there has been a growing Druze diaspora.

 The Baháʼí Faith originated in Asia, in Iran (Persia), and spread from there to the Ottoman Empire, Central Asia, India, and Burma during the lifetime of Bahá'u'lláh.
 Since the middle of the 20th century, growth has particularly occurred in other Asian countries, because Baháʼí activities in many Muslim countries has been severely suppressed by authorities.
-Lotus Temple is a big Baháʼí Temple in India.
+Lotus Temple is a big Baháʼí temple in India.